 for success in the job.

-We help you to prepare for the common behavioral interview questions you are likely to face in your job interview.
+We help you to prepare for common behavioral interview questions about these competencies.

 Describe what you do to control mistakes in your work.

 In asking this behavioral interview question the interviewer wants to know if you are able to accurately complete your tasks with close attention to all aspects of your work and carefully control errors.

 In your interview answer show that you are concerned with maintaining accuracy and check your work for errors.

 "In my last position I had to make all the travel arrangements for my manager.(Situation)